-Name of director and corporation in which Shareholdings registed the direction of Shareholdings in which the directors are deemed to have an interest interests are held At beginning of financial year At end of financial year At beginning of financial year At end of financial year JM Financial Limited (ultimate holding company) (No. of shares) 13,000,000 equity 13,000,000 equity - Mr. Vishal Kampani shares of face shares of face value INR 1/- each value INR 1/- each
+Name of director and Shareholdings registered in the name of the director Shareholdings in which the director an interest corporation in which interests are held interests are held At end of financial year At beginning of financial year At end of financial year JM Financial Limited (ultin mate holding company) (No. of shares) Mr. Vishal Kampani 13,000,000 equity shares of face value INR 1/- each 13,000,000 equity shares of face value INR 1/- eact 5 9 -